Digital Media Research - SIMM34

 "Digital Media Research offers a broad approach to the qualitative methods that are useful to critical analysis of digital environments.
 We offer a range of perspectives and methods on how to understand and critically analyse digital media production, content and everyday practices.
 This course offers an introduction to digital media research methods, emphasising the significance of reliable, valid and situated research in a critical study of digital environments.
 These environments include a wide range of contexts from business, public service and non commercial spaces, the architecture and content of participatory cultures, social media and social activism, and digital socialities."

 The intellectual structure for the course is based on qualitative multi-methods within digital media.
 There are two specific methods we focus on in the craft of digital media research.
 The first method includes production studies, specifically the method of production interviews within the context of the architecture of digital media production.
 This method is useful for institutional analysis of professionals, amateurs and practitioners where one to one interviews are necessary for understanding inside a digital production culture.
 The second method includes aesthetics and communicative form of digital media content, specifically visual images, and the embedding of images in the digital environment.
 Visual methodology is useful for studying selected samples of digital texts and representations in a range of content, from mobile media to You Tube videos.
 These two social science methods are connected to key concepts of media industries and professional practices, and critical social optics.

-Course leaders Professor Annette Hill and Professor Tobias Olsson
+- Course coordinators Professor Annette Hill and Professor Tobias Olsson